 This is much easier as you will reduce your competition and be able to use tools such as “Google my business” to make sure that you are the first thing that appears in the search engine results pages (SERPs) for people in your local area that are looking for an online training coach.

-After you have built up a good client base and have some great reviews and some fantastic client testimonials, it may be time to start looking at branching out a little further and maybe starting to focus on your country for a few months or years before expanding once again.
+After you have built up a good client base and have some great reviews and some fantastic testimonials, it may be time to start looking at branching out a little further and maybe starting to focus on your country for a few months or years before expanding once again.

 Gently building up your business is much less intimidating than trying to launch yourself worldwide from the start.
 Advertising yourself with no reviews and an empty client base is going about things very much the wrong way.

-If you have already launched your online training business and are struggling to build up a client base, why not try scaling things back a little bit?
+If you have already launched your online training business and are struggling to build up a base, why not try scaling things back a little bit?

-17. Reach out to past clients
+17. Reach out to every past client

-No, don’t let previous clients disappear, give them a few months, and get back in touch to see how their training is coming along.
+No, don’t let previous clientele disappear, give them a few months, and get back in touch to see how their training is coming along.
 You’ll be surprised at how many people have fallen back into bad habits and have started to put weight back on or lost the shape you helped them get.

 Why not have a discussion with these people to see if they’d like to come back and start training with you again?
-You could start them off slowly with one session a week, or even only half-hour sessions to help get them back into the rhythm of things?
+You could start them off slowly with one session a week, or even only half-hour sessions to help get them back into the rhythm of things.

 They trained with you in the past, so there’s nothing to say they won’t do it again.